AbhiAlderman/Ygnacio-Valley-High-School-FRC-2020-Code/README.md

 SWERVE DRIVE -
 Swerve drive is a term for a drive train with 4 wheels that can face any direction.
 (Think of the front 2 wheels of a shopping cart.)
 Swerve drive is a complex drivetrain and a challenge for many teams.
 This was our first year attempting a swerve drive train, and ours worked fairly well.
-There was room for improvements, but our time was cut short by quarantine.
+There was room for improvement, but our time was cut short by quarantine.
 See this links for the basics of swerve drive.
 Youtube demo by FRC team 9048 - https://www.youtube.com/watch?v=idizm--Qwlc&ab_channel=Philobots
 Longer, more in depth video explaining swerve drive by FIRST - https://www.youtube.com/watch?v=9adMaBLfYZ4&ab_channel=OfficialFIRST